- Users have encountered issues in which the USB flash drive is not working, and is usually hardware-related.

 - Name the file SNDK.reg and save it to your desktop.

-The Registry Editor is perhaps the most critical database on Windows 10, being the host of all the system settings that your PC and apps use to run correctly.
+The Registry Editor is perhaps the most critical database on Windows 10, hosting all the system settings your PC and apps use to run correctly.

 - Press Windows + R keys.

-- In the opened window, type regedit and click on OK.
+- In the opened window, type regedit and hit Enter.

 - On the top menu, click on Edit and select Find.